 - Mentoring is a powerful workforce planning and effective leadership development tool to enhance staff recruitment and retention; develop knowledge, skills and understanding; and increase staff commitment to an organization or profession.

 - Mentoring is essential to the success of transferring institutional knowledge, preserving continuity and extrapolating hard-won lessons about river resources to the next generation of river managers. .

 - The RMS defines mentoring as the activities conducted by a mentor for another employee or student (mentee), on a one-on-one basis to help the latter be a more effective river professional or to provide guidance on career enhancement techniques.

-Until our mentoring program is fully operational, our interim measure is to integrate mentoring into all upcoming RMS Symposiums, hosted/sponsored workshops, River Rendezvous, Chapter activities, and special events.
+Until our mentoring program is fully operational, we intend to integrate mentoring into all upcoming RMS Symposiums, hosted/sponsored workshops, River Rendezvous, Chapter activities, and special events.

-- Enhance mentor/mentee capabilities through the RMS List serve.
-The RMS will be requesting potential mentors to identify specific 4-5 river-related skill sets which they would be willing to assist mentees with.
+- Enhance mentor/mentee capabilities through the RMS.
+The RMS requests potential mentors to identify specific 4-5 river-related skill sets which they would be willing to assist mentees develop and improve.
 Mentees can than contact mentors to establish a relationship (in line with the program principles outlined below) and identify topics, issues, or additional training needs they would like assistance with.
 This provides an on-line feedback mechanism in real-time -- not limited by geographical proximity.
 Mentors willing to assist with mentee questions can network via e-mail (and follow up by phone or meet face to face at their convenience).

 Types of Mentoring